inBeat/inbeat-website/content/top-influencers/instagram/models/south-africa/_index.md

 ---
-title: Top 10 Models Instagram Influencers In South Africa in 2023
+title: Top 10 Models Instagram Influencers In South Africa In 2023
 description: >-
   Find top models Instagram influencers in South Africa in 2023.
-Most popular hashtags: #capetown #model #happy.
+Most popular hashtags: #capetown #model #southafrica #fashion.
 platform: Instagram
-hits: 189
+hits: 139
-text_top: Identify the best Instagram influencers on inBeat.
+text_top: Analyze the most popular Instagram profiles on inBeat.
-text_bottom: Our database holds 189 Instagram influencers like this in South Africa for you to pitch.
+text_bottom: Our platform holds 139 Instagram influencers like this in South Africa for you to work with.
 profiles:
   - username: "ciara_tay_kruger"
     fullname: >-